JayO-1/system-design-101/README.md

 #### Step 2: Data Model

-User -> Followers Table (Who does this user follow?):
+User -> Following Table (Who does this user follow?):
+User ID | Following ID

+User -> Followers Table (Who follows a given user?):
 User ID | Follower ID

-User -> Following Table (Who follows a given user?):
-Follower ID | User ID

 - We need separate tables for both to ensure that getting the followers for a given user and getting the following for a given user is efficient
 - This is because with only one table, optimising for one makes the other worse!